Work package 7

 Computed tomography (CT-) scans of the chest might be able to detect deviations before patients notice any symptoms, but currently they are only used when patients present with complaints at their doctor.
 Also, approaches for the analysis of CT scans are mostly visual and semi-automatic, while there is a need for automatic unbiased methods making use of the rich information source CT imaging is.

 The aim of this work package is to detect lung damage at an early stage using CT, and to develop an automatic method to measure pulmonary and extra-pulmonary (body composition and vasculature status) features on chest CT.
 Also artificial intelligence by deep learning will be performed on the CT scans to provide an unbiased analysis.

-Low dose non-contrast computed tomography scan of the thorax during inspiration and expiration will be done at visit 1 of participants of the PRIL cohort (baseline) in all 250 high risk, all 100 moderate risk to respiratory disease subjects and in a random sample of 75 subjects without an increased risk to respiratory diseases (control group).
+Low dose non-contrast computed tomography scan of the thorax during inspiration and expiration will be done at visit 1 of participants of the PRIL-cohort (baseline) that receive the deep phenotyping (250 high risk, all 100 moderate risk to respiratory disease subjects).
 At visit 6 (5 years after the first visit) the low dose CT will be repeated.
 No CT scans will be performed during visits 2, 3, 4 and 5 because it is hypothesized that changes will mainly occur during a longer period of time.